tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 To add AWS Elastic IPs to the egress gateway pods, follow these steps:

 * Ensure that your VPC has an {% include open-new-window.html text='Internet Gateway' url='https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html' %}
-  and a (default) route to the Internet Gateway from the AWS Subnets used for egress gateways.
+  and a (default) route to the Internet Gateway from the AWS subnets used for egress gateways.
 (This is a standard requirement for Elastic IPs in AWS.)

 * Create one or more Elastic IPs for the deployment.
 This can be done through the AWS Console or using the AWS